QuingKhaos/tile-upgrade-planner-redux/README.md

 Hold the upgrade planner in your hand to configure it.
 Hold shift to clear tile ghosts.

+## Mod compatibility

+The tile upgrade planner should be compatible with any tile from other mods.
+If the following mods are detected, the default config is changed accordingly.

+- [Electric Tiles](https://mods.factorio.com/mod/electric-tiles): The default config is completely replaced with an upgrade path to replace each vanilla tile with the corresponding electric tile.

+If you want to see default config support for other mods, feel free to open a discussion thread on the mod portal or a GitHub issue.

 ## Credits

 - Thanks to [calcwizard](https://mods.factorio.com/user/calcwizard) for creating the original mod.